webplatform/docs/tutorials/css_transitions/index.md

 they are particularly useful for small-screen mobile interfaces in which displaying elements need to slide or fade out of view, or else collapse into icons.
 Abrupt transitions can be particularly disorienting on a small screen.
-The examples below introduce broadly useful techniques, but focus on opportunities where transitions can drive a mobile interface.

 ==The transition property==